Improvements to the workforce system

 Businesses are important partners who can help shape the educational experiences of Ohio students.
 Businesses can partner with schools to share news about job trends and opportunities, as well as economic changes that will affect jobs.
 They can play a role in district curriculum development and help create new opportunities for students, such as work-based learning experiences.
 Learn how to become involved here.

 In-Demand Jobs Week is a statewide celebration of jobs, industries, and skills that are in-demand in Ohio.
 Communities statewide are planning events and activities to inspire excitement and awareness among students and job seekers.
-To learn how to get involved, download Ohio’s In-Demand Jobs Week Guide for Educators or Ohio's In-Demand Jobs Week Guide for Businesses and Workforce Professionals and visit the In-Demand Jobs Week website.
+To get involved, visit the In-Demand Jobs Week website.

 Ohio businesses report a lack of professional or “soft” skills as a barrier to hiring talented workers.
-To help address this challenge, the State of Ohio surveyed business leaders to identify which professional skills are in highest demand among employers.
-Beginning with the class of 2018, high school students who demonstrate the top 15 professional skills, validated by three or more mentors, will be eligible to earn the OhioMeansJobs-Readiness Seal on their transcripts and diplomas.
-For more information, visit the OhioMeansJobs-Readiness Seal Page and view the growing list of employer testimonials.
+Ohio now has a way to recognize students who demonstrate the top 15 professional skills Ohio businesses are seeking.
+Beginning with the class of 2018, high school students who work with three or more mentors to demonstrate these skills are eligible to earn the OhioMeansJobs-Readiness Seal on their transcripts and diplomas.
+Learn more about the OhioMeansJobs-Readiness Seal here.

 ApprenticeOhio is Ohio's one-stop resource for apprenticeship information.
 Current and prospective apprentices and employers can use this tool to learn more about becoming an apprentice or sponsoring a Registered Apprenticeship Program.
 Learn more at Apprentice.Ohio.gov and follow ApprenticeOhio on Facebook, YouTube, and Twitter.